 For this reason, an increasing number of Americans are turning to prescription sleep aids to address this condition.
 While Seconal isn’t the most popular sleep aid by any means, a significant number of people still rely on it for treating short-term insomnia, and another number chooses to abuse it.
 And sometimes the former group stumbles into the latter.

 Insomnia can deeply affect every hour of your day, decreasing workplace productivity, offsetting your moods, and depleting your health.
 But remember this: should you misuse your secobarbital prescription or use this drug recreationally you could become addicted.
 Addiction can cause far more destruction to these areas in your life than sleep deprivation alone ever could.
-But fortunately, Addiction Campuses is to help.
+But fortunately, Vertava Health is to help.
 With the right individualized treatment, you or your loved one can harness the potential of a sober life.

 Find Help For Barbiturate Abuse Today.